-Iowa Democrats to release first results after presidential caucus chaos
+Iowa Democrats to release partial results after presidential caucus chaos

 Iowa Democratic officials said there was no indication the mobile app was hacked.

-U.S. intelligence agencies say Moscow meddled in the 2016 election with a campaign of email hacking and online propaganda aimed at sowing discord in the United States, hurting Democratic candidate Hillary Clinton and helping Trump.
+U.S. intelligence agencies say Moscow meddled in the 2016 election with a campaign of email hacking and online disinformation aimed at sowing discord in the United States, hurting Democratic candidate Hillary Clinton and helping Trump.

-Even without the technology problems, the distinct Iowa caucuses can be difficult to understand.

-At the caucus sites in Iowa, voters had gathered in groups by candidate preference in a public display of support.
-If a candidate did not attract 15% of voters, the total needed to be considered viable, that candidates’ supporters were released to back another contender, leading to a further round.
+While Republicans pounced on the problems, their party has its own history of presidential election chaos in Iowa.
+On the night of the party’s 2012 caucuses, Mitt Romney was declared to have won by only eight votes.
+But two weeks later, the party announced that Rick Santorum had actually won by 34 votes.
+Romney went on to be the nominee.

 (GRAPHIC-Inside the Iowa caucuses link: here).